cozis/Noja/docs/language.md

 7. [Functions](#functions)

 ## A Noja program
-A Noja program is a list of statements that can be of multiple kinds (function delcarations, expressions, if-else branches, etc).
+A Noja program is a list of statements that can be of multiple kinds.
 Any whitespace, if not inside strings, is ignored.
 Comments start with the `#` character and end with the line.
 There are no multi-line comments.

 ## Expressions
 The most basic type of statement is an expression.
 They work similarly to other languages.
 The basic types of values are